 The Guidance provides that employers should discuss and agree the furlough arrangement with their employees.
 This means that employers need to discuss a proposal to furlough with employees and seek their agreement.
-In most cases, a furlough agreement (or written confirmation confirming the agreement) will have been put in place to cover the pre-1 July 2020 furlough arrangements.

-Where an employee is to move on to a part furlough arrangement, the agreement will need to be amended to reflect the employee's agreement to be part furloughed and to outline the proposed working pattern.
-Even where the employee is to remain fully furloughed, the agreement may need to be varied to extend the length of the furlough arrangement (up to no later than 31 October 2020) or reflect any other changes agreed between the parties (e.g. the reduction or removal of benefits).
+In many cases, a furlough agreement (or written confirmation confirming the agreement) will have already been put in place to cover the pre-1 November 2020 furlough arrangements.
+Where an employee is to move on to a part furlough arrangement, the agreement will need to be updated to reflect the employee's agreement to be part furloughed and to outline the proposed working pattern.
+Even where an employee is to remain fully furloughed, the agreement will need to be varied to extend the length of the furlough arrangement (up to no later than 31 March 2021) or reflect any other changes agreed between the parties (e.g. the reduction or removal of benefits).